Ultrasound Scans During Pregnancy – Types, How to Prepare and More

 - 4-D Ultrasound – Also known as a ‘Dynamic 3-D Ultrasound,’ this scan creates an animated video of the fetus.
 This motion video captures multiple images of the baby’s facial expressions, movements and even shows the highlights and shadows.
 However, it requires special equipment.

 - Fetal Echocardiography– This is used for diagnosing heart problems in the foetus and takes a longer amount of time to complete.
-It’s similar to a traditional pregnancy ultrasound.
+It is similar to a traditional pregnancy ultrasound.

 - Transabdominal Ultrasound – Sends waves through your lower abdomen using a transducer and a special gel.
 Images are captured in shades of black and white to depict foetal growth and abnormalities.

-- Doppler Ultrasound – A type of ultrasound that’s used to assess your baby’s blood flow to the heart.
-A thin transducer is used to listen to your baby’s heartbeat in this procedure.
+- Doppler Ultrasound – A type of ultrasound that’s used to assess the blood flow to the heart and other major vessels, both in the baby and the mother.

-- Dating and Viability Scan – Used to confirm pregnancy status in women during the first 6 to 9 weeks.
+- Dating and Viability Scan – Used to confirm pregnancy status in women during the first six to nine weeks.

 Here are a few of the most commonly asked questions with regards to an ultrasound scan during pregnancy.

-1. Is There Any Problem If the UltraSound is Performed At 6 to 7 Weeks and a Heartbeat is Not Detected?
+1. Is There Any Problem if the Ultrasound is Performed At Six to Seven Weeks and a Heartbeat is Not Detected?

 2. Are Ultrasound Scans Accurate in Calculating Gestational Age?